 The risk of EVD transmission on airplanes is low.
 Unlike infections such as seasonal influenza or tuberculosis, EVD is not airborne.
 It can only be transmitted by direct or indirect contact with the body fluids of a person who is sick with the disease.
 Usually when someone is sick with EVD, they are so unwell that they cannot travel.

 Some fruit bats are considered to be the natural host of the Ebola virus.
 In Africa, infection has been documented through the handling of infected chimpanzees, gorillas, fruit bats, monkeys, forest antelope and porcupines found ill or dead in the rainforest.
 Members of the public are advised not to eat meat from wild animals (bush meat), meat of unknown origin or other related food products.
 Besides, food must be thoroughly cooked before consumption.

-There is no licensed vaccine to prevent EVD yet.
-To prevent the infection, you should observe good personal and environmental hygiene, always remember to use liquid soap or alcohol-based handrub to clean your hands before touching the eyes, nose and mouth; wound should be properly disinfected and covered.
-Avoid close contact with feverish or ill persons, and avoid contact with blood or bodily fluids of patients, including contaminated objects.
+There is currently no registered vaccine for EVD in Hong Kong.
+To prevent the infection, you should maintain good personal and environmental hygiene at all times.
+Perform hand hygiene frequently, especially before and after touching the mouth, nose or eyes.
+Wound should be properly disinfected and covered.
+Avoid close contact with feverish or ill persons, and avoid contact with blood or body fluids of patients, including contaminated objects.
 Avoid contact with animals.
 Cook food thoroughly before consumption.